Getting started with Pega Predictive Diagnostic Cloud

 You can add additional users to PDC.
 For more information, see Managing PDC operator records.

-If you are a Pega Cloud Services customer, all your systems are already connected to PDC as part of cloud provisioning, and you do not need to complete that procedure yourself.
+If you are a Pega Cloud Services client, your environments are automatically connected to PDC as part of Pega Cloud provisioning, and you do not need to complete that procedure yourself.
 However, if you run Pega Platform™ on a private cloud or on premises, you might need to configure your system to send data to PDC.

 PDC provides numerous measurements of your system that you can receive as messages to help you address any issues that might occur.
-For more information about the types of notifications, see Subscription options for notifications in PDC.
+For more information about the types of notifications, see List of events and notifications in PDC.

 To only receive the measurements that are relevant and useful for you, determine what data you need to receive on a regular basis, what information is only useful when troubleshooting a specific issue, and who should receive this information.